Satan-Claws/Presentations/thesis_script_lol.md

 - Lose: Candidate receives a message with equal or higher term
 - Split Vote: No majority due to simultaneous candidates

-Randomized election timeouts reduce split votes by having followers wait random times before becoming candidates.
+Here RAFT employs randomized heartbeat timeouts, where followers wait a randomly generated set amount of time before they become a candidate, this reduces split votes.

 ## 4.10 Election Safety Properties
 The Election Safety property ensures only one leader is elected per term.